cdapio/tigon/tigon-docs/developer-guide/source/architecture.rst

   All the HFTAs run as separate processes using a standard stream library to communicate with other FTAs and applications.
 All the LFTA modules are linked directly into the runtime system for efficient access to the source streams.
-A query translator is capable of generating both centralized and distributed query plans depending on particular Tigon configuration.
+A query translator is capable of generating both centralized and distributed query plans depending on particular TigonSQL configuration.
 If a streaming query spans multiple network interfaces or several distributed data streams, the generated code is automatically parallelized to use the available resources.